 Also called Net Metering,

-residential Solar power.
-A battery is nonessential but may be added to cover grid power failure during a no Sunshine period.
+A battery is nonessential but may be added to cover grid power failure during a no Sunshine period, such as for emergency.

 Extra Solar power is sent TO the grid, and when no Sunshine, you get FROM that grid the power you need.

-This comparison has two kWhr rates, the amount of both depend upon your utility provider;
+This has two kWhr rates, each depending upon your utility provider;

 1) utility electric bill kWhr rate, and

-Solar Utility Credit is less per kWhr than your monthly bill kWhr.
+as shown is most often less per kWhr than your monthly bill kWhr.

 Therefore both rates are required for calculating Solar payback period and its ROI.